MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Under Processing:**

-    - The [Vacation Settlement](#vacation-settlement) process will create and begins in this **Under Processing** stage. with System Integration.

-      If the customer request for Vacation Settlement in Leave Request.
+    - The [Vacation Settlement](#vacation-settlement) process will create and begins from this **Under Processing** stage with System Integration. when the customer request the leave request in Case and Task Management.

-    - If the employee request, for Travel Arrangements and Visa request from ARCO, and then Travel and Visa process will start for the employee from this stage.
+    - If the employee request, for Visa and travel from ARCO, and then Visa and Travel process will start for the employee from this stage with system integration.

-      And this request moved to **Travel Arrangements** stage.

-    - If the Employee not requested Travel Arrangements and Visa Request from ARCO,

-      Then it will move directly to **Waiting for travel** stage.
+    - If the Employee not requested Visa and Travel from ARCO, Then it will moved directly to **Waiting for travel** stage.

     - **(Paid Vacation / Local Vacation / Vacation Encashment have apply to proceed for Vacation settlement.)**